 The short course will close at 3 pm and the long course at 3:30 pm.
 You can still complete the course but disassembly of finish line etc will happen at that time.
 This leaves you 3 hours to complete the 20 km and 2 hours to complete the 8 km race.

 What do the proceeds of this race go toward?

 The race will raise funds for the activities of Laragh GAA club.
 Proceeds are generally pent on equipment, junior kit and the proposed project of putting in place a running track around the outside of the GAA grounds.

 Can I register on the day?

 Yes registration on the day will be available from 11:30 am at the Laragh GAA grounds.

 Can I pay with card on the day?

 Are there any discounts?

-No, but Early Bird applies to both events until midnight on the 19th of September.
+No, but Early Bird applies to both events in the first few weeks after registration opens.